CLIMAX was announced as the winner of this year's' "Creation Prize" by the Ministry of Culture. Here are the words of the judges:

-After a powerful remounting of the work CLIMAX at the Varda Studio, as part of the “Bat-Shevah Invites” series, we are happy to announce the European Premiere on October 8, 9 &10 at theatre Garonne in Toulouse (FR).
+After a powerful remounting of the work CLIMAX at the Varda Studio, as part of the “Bat-Shevah Invites” series, we had in October the European Premiere theatre Garonne in Toulouse (FR).
 Teatre Garonne which also co-produced the work has written in their program: “In the vein of Maguy Marin or Lia Rodrigues - but with its own vocabulary - Yasmeen Godder mingles with the poetic political correctness, and invites you in the same movement to individual archeology and a collective experience.”.
 The work which was originally commissioned by the Petach Tikva Museum for Contemporary Art, is moving as a site specific work, each time being informed by the new space.
 We invited audiences to a work which challenges conventions of both time and space and the the usual relationship between audience and performers.

-“Störung/ הפרעה” is a unique collaborative interdisciplinary project that brings together scientists, professional dancers and choreographers, physicians, as well as Parkinson’s disease patients from Israel and Germany, to explore different aspects of human movement and movement disorder.
-Specifically, the project involves Theater Freiburg and Exzellenzcluster BrainLinks-BrainTools of the University of Freiburg on the German side, and the Yasmeen Godder Dance Company, Ben-Gurion University, Institute of Technology (Technion), University of Haifa, Weizmann Institute of Science, Bar-Ilan University, and the Hebrew University of Jerusalem from the Israeli side.
-Since February 2015 we have been holding weekly dance lessons to about 40 Parkinson’s disease patients both in Freiburg and in Tel Aviv, while graduate-level students participate in the dance lessons and conduct related studies.
-The dancers and choreographers who are teaching the classes are also conducting artistic research which has been developing from the classes and the meetings with the different participants.
+“Störung/ הפרעה” is a unique collaborative interdisciplinary project that brings together scientists, professional dancers and choreographers, physicians, as well as people with Parkinson’s from Israel and Germany, to explore different aspects of human movement and movement disorder.
+Specifically, the project involves Theater Freiburg and Exzellenzcluster BrainLinks-BrainTools of Freiburg University on the German side, and the Yasmeen Godder Dance Company, Ben-Gurion University, Institute of Technology (Technion), University of Haifa, Weizmann Institute of Science, Bar-Ilan University, and the Hebrew University of Jerusalem from the Israeli side.
+Since February 2015, we have been holding weekly dance lessons to about 40 people with Parkinson’s both in Freiburg and in Tel Aviv, while graduate-level students participate in the dance lessons and conduct related studies.
+In addition once a month the Junior scientists and the dancers met for a workshop, which was developed by a team from both fields and revolved around some central guiding themes decided upon by both the German and the Israeli teams such as: Intention, Unison, Transition, Identity and more.
+The dancers and choreographers who are teaching the classes are also conducting artistic research.

-Involved in the project are: On the "Dance Side" - Sigal Bergman, Dor Frank, Yasmeen Godder, Yuli Kovbasnian, Uri Shafir, Shiri Teicher, Edu Turrull Ofir Yudilevich, Anat Vaadia, Ayala Frenkel and Ari Teperberg;
+Involved in the project are: On the "Dance Side" - Sigal Bergman, Dor Frank, Yasmeen Godder, Yuli Kovbasnian, Uri Shafir, Shiri Teicher, Edu Turull, Ofir Yudilevich, Anat Vaadia, Ayala Frenkel and Ari Teperberg.
+Monica Gillette, Gary Joplin, Clint Lutes, Nicola Mascia, Elizabeth Waterhouse, Matan Zamir.

 We are happy to share the link to EXTREMUM-Reflection on the work of Yasmeen Godder.
 The book includes writings by Paolo Ruffini, Avi Feldman, Elisabeth Nehring , Raphael Zagury-Orly and many more wonderful writers.
 The book was initiated and produced by The Petach-Tikva Museum of Art as part of the exhibition Set in Motion; Dance-Art-Community, curated by Drorit Gur Arie and Avi Feldman.For purchasing